 What is an editing pod?

-Each contestant will be randomly assigned to an editing pod and Pod Leader to serve as a resource.
-Each pod consists of seven to nine photographers and one leader to help with editing, file naming, submission, and to answer questions.
+Each contestant will be assigned to an editing pod and Pod Leader to serve as a resource.
+Each pod consists of around 10 photographers and one leader to help with editing, file naming, submission, and to answer questions.
 During the group editing, we encourage you to sit and mingle with your pod.
 This is a chance to share your work and adventures from the day.
-All contest submissions will be due to your Pod Leader by 5 p.m., NO exceptions.
+All contest submissions will be due to your Pod Leader by 4 p.m., NO exceptions.

 Do I need a laptop?

-Can ASMP board members, PDX Squared Volunteers and Pod Leaders participate?
+Can ASMP board members, and PDX Squared Volunteers compete?

-Yes, as long as they pay the entry fee.
-Or they can choose to photograph but not compete and have their work shown during judging intermission.
+Board member and volunteers can compete as long as they pay the entry fee.
+Or they can choose to photograph anywhere in the PDX Squared map and compete for the Volunteers Awards.

 How many images may I submit?

-Each entrant may submit up to a total of 5 entries, entries in the series category count as a single entry and may contain up to 5 jpgs.
-Entries may also include series (3, 4 or 5 images) which count as a single entry if submitted as a single jpg.
+Each entrant may submit up to a total of 4 entries.
+Entries in the series category count as a single entry and may contain 3 to 5 images.

 What size and color should my submitted images be?